Denial of Medicaid

 There are a large variety of reasons why Medicaid applications are denied, for example, missing information, incorrect information or coding, failure to include required attachments, incorrect dates of service, or erroneous calculations.

 Lamson & Cutner has an unbroken track record of success with the Medicaid applications that it has prepared and filed.
-Before taking the risk of doing it yourself, or hiring someone with inadequate knowledge or experience, you may wish to consider the consequences of a denied application.
+Before taking the risk of doing it yourself, or hiring someone with inadequate knowledge of Medicaid eligibility requirements or experience applying for Medicaid benefits, you may wish to consider the consequences of a denied application.

 A Fair Hearing